 Comprehensive onboarding for new or returning contributors.
 Scans repository artifacts (git history, CLAUDE.md / AGENTS.md, project rules, skill catalog, DESIGN.md, research & library notes, checkpoints, agent-team logs) and synthesizes a GUIDE.md at the repository root summarizing what has been worked on, why, and how to resume work.

 Save full session context: git history, CLI consultations, Agent Teams activity, and discover reusable skill patterns — all in one run.
 No flags needed.
+Maintains a rolling PROGRESS.md (latest 5 checkpoint summaries) and ends with a compact phase that prunes stale CLAUDE.md Zone C work blocks and compacts the conversation (also available standalone via --compact-only, replacing the old /context-refresh skill).
 Run at session end, after major milestones, or when you want to capture learnings.

 Codex CLI handles planning, design, and complex code implementation.
 Use for: architecture design, implementation planning, complex algorithms, debugging (root cause analysis), trade-off evaluation, code review.
-External research is NOT Codex's job — use general-purpose subagent (Opus) instead.
+External research is NOT Codex's job — use general-purpose-opus instead.
 Explicit triggers: "plan", "design", "architecture", "think deeper", "analyze", "debug", "complex", "optimize".

-Analyze project structure and populate the "Repository Identity" section of CLAUDE.md (Zone B) plus AGENTS.md.
+Analyze project structure, write the thick requirements doc (.claude/docs/DESIGN.md), and populate the thin "Repository Identity" pointer in CLAUDE.md (Zone B).

 Research a library and create comprehensive documentation in .claude/docs/libraries/.